-Wing Canyon Vineyard is run by Bill Jenkins and Kathy Dennett and is located on the very windy Mt.
-Veeder Road (accessible either from the Oakville Grade side to the north or from Napa to the south – about 30 minutes from downtown Napa).
-This is a small and remote winery which sits at the bottom of a very steep hillside vineyard.
+Wing Canyon Vineyard is owned by Bill Jenkins and Kathy Dennett and is located on the very windy Mt.
+Veeder Road; the winery is accessible from either Oakville Grade to the north or about a 30-minute drive from downtown Napa to the south.
+This small and remote winery is located at the bottom of a very steep hillside vineyard.
 The winery is next door to their residence; a visit here is for very serious wine enthusiasts only as they are not open to the public.

+Of the 1,100+ Napa Valley wineries and brands we have visited; this was the only winery that for many years was accessible entirely via a dirt 4WD road.
+If one was not in a 4WD vehicle, one had to park at the top of their dirt driveway just off of the paved Mt.
+Veeder Road and hike into the winery (a bit less than a mile) or Kathy or Bill would often pickup visitors and drive them to their winery.
+After the Nuns Fire (see more details below), the entire road has since been paved.
 Any appointments should be made well in advance to accommodate their schedule.
-This is the only Napa area winery we’ve visited to date that is accessible entirely via a dirt 4WD road.
-If you don’t have a 4WD vehicle you will have to park at the top of their dirt driveway just off of the paved Mt.
-Veeder road and hike in to the winery (a bit less then a mile) or Kathy or Bill can pick you up here.
 A visit to this winery is the antithesis of perhaps preconceived notions of a “normal Napa wine experience”.
 This is a highly personalized experience with either Kathy or Bill, or both.

-This the only winery in Napa County that we know of created from rammed earth; this is a mix of earth and concrete which is compressed on site during the construction.
-The walls are 2 feet thick and as a result moderates the temperature inside very well throughout the year.
-The winery is tiny (under 800 square feet) and is usually packed tight with barrels.
-Their home was also created from rammed earth; Kathy was the designer and contractor for this.
+Prior to the Nuns Fire, this was only one of two wineries in Napa County that we knew of created from rammed earth (the other being part of Long Meadow Ranch in the hills above Rutherford); this is a mix of earth and concrete which is compressed on site during construction.
+The walls were 2 feet thick and as a result, moderated the temperature inside very well throughout the year.
+Their home was also built from rammed earth; Kathy was the designer and contractor.
+Similar in size to their original winery, the rebuilt winery is tiny (under 800 square feet) and is usually packed tight with barrels.

-This is about as artisan as you will find in Napa – Bill manages his vineyard with the help of one employee.
+This is about as artisan as one will find in Napa Valley; Bill manages his vineyard with the help of one employee.
 All bottling and labeling is done by hand on site, although at the time of our latest visit they were looking into the possibility of using a mobile bottling service with a vehicle that could actually make the drive both up and down their road.
-They are off the grid – using solar to power their home and winery.
+They are off the grid and use solar to power their home and winery.

-Because of their small production (and the fact they don’t sell any grapes) they can pick when they want and may only pick certain parts of their vineyard at a time.
+Because of their small production (and the fact they don’t sell any grapes) they can pick when they want and may only harvest certain parts of their vineyard at a time.
 Sometimes they pick around rows and will return later when these particular parts of their vineyard are ripe.
-As a result harvest can stretch out over multiple days or weeks.
+As a result, harvest can stretch out over multiple days or weeks.
 This is important in making high quality wines and ensures that only the best, ripest fruit is used.
-Most of their acreage is dry farmed which along with their rocky hillside soils – results in lower yields (merely 1.5 tons/acre on average) but more richly concentrated fruit.
+Most of their acreage is dry farmed which along with their rocky hillside soils, results in lower yields (merely 1.5 tons/acre on average) but more richly concentrated fruit.

 In addition, they use 100% sustainable farming practices and plant beneficial cover crops both for the soil and to attract beneficial insects to the vineyard.
 They don’t use herbicides, pesticides or synthetic fungicides.

-Besides the several reds sometimes they have a very small amount of Chardonnay available but often production is so small (1 or 2 barrels) that they often do not even commercially produce it.
-However sometimes there is some left over from what they consume at the winery and you can find this for sale on their website.
+Besides producing several red wines, sometimes they have a very small amount of Chardonnay available; production is so small (1 or 2 barrels) that sometimes they do not bottle it for sale.
+However sometimes there is some left over from what they consume at the winery and one can find this for sale on their website.